TABLE OF CONTENTS

 notion image

 The benefits of croquet are amplified by the well-documented advantages of social club membership for seniors.
-Being part of a club provides purpose, facilitates physical activity, and offers regular social contact.
+Being part of a club provides purpose, encourages physical activity, and offers regular social contact.
 These are powerful protective factors against mental health issues like depression and anxiety [4].
-Social groups foster a sense of identity, which can lead to improved self-esteem and quality of life [30].
+Social groups build a sense of identity, which can lead to improved self-esteem and quality of life [30].

 Table 2: Comparative Health Benefits of Croquet and Analogous Low-Impact/Mentally Stimulating Activities for Seniors